minprog/programming-2/30 Problem Sets/50 Python/20 Exercises.md

-# Exercises #
+# Exercises

 These exercises will take you on a trip through Python.
 You are supposed to try out the code in your Python interpreter as often as possible.
 Feel free to skip parts, but we might refer you back to the exercises later this week!

 ![inline](python.png){:.inline}

-As an introduction, please read this chapter of the "Think Python" book: [The way of the program](http://www.greenteapress.com/thinkpython/html/thinkpython002.html).
-If needed, please try some of the examples in the book.

 ## Installing Python

-To install Python in the appliance simply execute the following commands in the terminal:

-	sudo apt-get install python-matplotlib

-This command installs several modules necessary for the plotting of data.
-Ask an assistant for help if you run into any trouble!
+You can use Python directly in the CS50 IDE!
+However, so of the exercises below will entail interactive graphical user interface (GUI) programs, which can't run from the IDE.

+In order to install Python in your own computer, follow instructions at <https://www.continuum.io/downloads> to download a free version.

+## Reading

+As an introduction, please read the introductory chapter of the book *Think Python*: [The way of the program](http://www.greenteapress.com/thinkpython/html/thinkpython002.html).
+Feel free to try some of the examples in the book.

 ## Interactive Python shell